adarlan/plankton/README.md

-# Dockerflow
+# Plankton

-Dockerflow is a tool for running CI/CD pipelines using [The Compose Specification](https://github.com/compose-spec/compose-spec/blob/master/spec.md).
+Plankton is a tool for running CI/CD pipelines using [The Compose Specification](https://github.com/compose-spec/compose-spec/blob/master/spec.md).

 Some labels can be used to define the rules for pipelines, such as the step order, timeout, expressions to enable or disable operations, among other rules.

 ## Try it yourself

-Create the file `dockerflow.compose.yaml` with the following content:
+Create the file `plankton.compose.yaml` with the following content:

 ```yml
 ...